 At Grand View University, your tuition pays for a student's instruction by knowledgeable and experienced faculty members who value our tradition of great teaching.
 Moreover, we are committed to providing the finest education attainable at the lowest cost possible.
 The cost of attendance will be published tuition and fees minus grants, scholarships, and other financial aid.

 Cost of Attendance

-Direct costs, including tuition, fees and room/board (if applicable), are charged directly to your Grand View account.
+Direct costs are charged directly to your Grand View account.
+They include tuition, fees and housing and food if living on-campus.
 These costs are available by clicking on the buttons above.

 In addition to direct costs, allow for the following indirect expenses:

-- Books/Supplies – These expenses vary each semester and largely depend on your individual needs and program of study.
-On average, full-time undergraduate students spend about $836/year ($418/semester) on books and supplies.
-Graduate students have an estimated $698 during a 12-month period for books and supplies.
+- Books, course materials, supplies, and equipment – These expenses vary each semester and largely depend on your individual needs and program of study.
+On average, full-time undergraduate students spend about $1,248/year ($624/semester).
+Graduate students have an estimated $1404 during a 12-month period for books and supplies.

-- Off-campus Room/Board – Costs for off-campus room and board vary depending upon living arrangement (i.e., with parent, in an apartment).
-Typical costs range from $3,528 to $9,336 for the nine-month academic year for undergraduate students.
-Room/board for graduate students is estimated at $14,001 for a 12-month period.
+- Off-campus Housing/Food – Costs for off-campus housing and food vary depending upon living arrangement (i.e., with parent, in an apartment).
+Typical costs range from $4,289 to $12,790 for the nine-month academic year for undergraduate students.
+Housing/food for graduate students is estimated at $19,185 for a 12-month period.

 |Senior citizens who are not pursing a degree at Grand View University may attend classes for no credit without charge on a space-available basis.
 Those who are not pursuing a degree at Grand view may attend classes for credit at a rate equivalent to the Course Audit Fee on a space-available basis.
 Those who are pursuing a degree at Grand View will be charged the standard tuition rate.